HugoMalagon/NeuroData_860.053-MUW/Module 1/README.md

 The live script is self-contained: if no data are present, it generates small demo files and tables so you can run everything end-to-end.

-For slides with additional context and examples, see Module 1.pdf (presentation).
-The content aligns with the “Block 1 – MATLAB Basics & Data Exploration” outline for this course.

 ## Learning goals

 By the end of Module 1 you will be able to: